-The EU takes a very strict approach to regulating gene edited animals that effectively bans their introduction, although research is permitted.
+The EU takes a very strict approach to regulating gene edited animals that effectively favored banning their introduction, although research is permitted.
 In opposition to recommendations from its science advisor, the European Court of Justice (ECJ) ruled in 2018 that gene editing shall be regulated under the 2001 GMO Directive that heavily restricts transgenic animals created using genes from another species, even though most gene editing techniques do not result in the introduction of “foreign” genes.
 This ruling reaffirmed the EU’s regulation of the process used to create genetically engineered animals rather than the characteristics of the final products, as is the case in the US and many other countries.
 There remains significant disagreement among EU member states regarding how gene editing should be regulated.
 The European Commission Group of Chief Scientific Advisors criticized the EU court ruling and some countries are asking the next EU Commission, which will be appointed in 2020, to reform the current regulations.

 - Human disease research in pigs: Technische Universität München in Germany used gene edited pigs to study human diseases, including cardiovascular diseases, cancers, diabetes mellitus, Alzheimer’s disease, cystic fibrosis and Duchenne muscular dystrophy.